mckennapsean/dissertation/content/08-discuss.md

 both efficient and effective for visualization design.
 Specifically, we highlighted the projects' visualization artifacts, guiding motivations, and final results as a result of each method: qualitative coding, personas, and data sketches.
+When performing these methods, we noted that the motivations and visualization artifacts aligned well with the activities of the design activity framework, both _understand_ and _ideate_.
+We note that these methods can also be used in other activities, e.g., qualitative coding can be used as an evaluative method paired with other techniques in any activity and data sketches could also be utilized in the _make_ activity when parallel prototypes are being built and tested using this approach.

-User-centered design methods can help a designer establish user needs, uncover design opportunities, and evaluate ideas.
-The three design methods discussed in this paper can incorporate any varied number of users.
-We encourage future visualization design projects to broaden the methodologies, methods, and techniques at their disposal in order to more completely explore the design space.
+User-centered design methods can help a designer establish user needs, uncover design opportunities, and evaluate ideas, and these types of design methods can be particularly useful in the early stages of _understand_ and _ideate_ for the visualization design process.
+The three design methods discussed in [@sec:formulation; @sec:security] can involve any varied number of users.
+We encourage future visualization design projects to broaden the methodologies, methods, and techniques at their disposal in order to more completely explore the design space for visualization.
 Ultimately, embracing user-centered design methods and the importance of the design process will help us as a community be more efficient at building effective visualization tools across domains, users, data, and tasks.